-Welcome to the Intercontinental Mark Hopkins.
+Welcome to the InterContinental Mark Hopkins.
 Located in the heart of Nob Hill in San Francisco, this hotel gives you a great base for exploration of the city and some amazing views.
-The Intercontinental Mark Hopkins, built in 1926 has it’s very specific charm and look.
-The rooms and hotel are kept in a vintage design, which makes it something special in the high-tech city of San Francisco and the Silicon Valley.
+The InterContinental Mark Hopkins was built in 1926 and has it’s very own specific charm and look.
+The rooms and hotel are kept in a vintage design, which makes it something special in the high-tech city of San Francisco and Silicon Valley.
 A lot of you have seen the hotel already but haven’t recognized it when you watched the movie “Need for Speed“.

 For my stay, I used the free night certificate I got last year with the Share Forever promotion IHG was running.
 The free-night certificate was about to expire and this was definitely a great and easy way to redeem it.
 The whole booking process took place online and I reserved my Deluxe Room.

 Already from a distance, you see this majestic building coming up with the big American Flag on top of it.
 When you pull up, the Bellman helps you to handle your luggage and you can proceed to the check-in counter.
 I was traveling light for this one-night stay.
 When you walk into the lobby you see this wide open and tall room in front of you.
 Nicely decorated and with lots of seating to hang out and relax.
 The check-in counter is located to the left after you enter the building.

 Check-in was a great experience, everybody was very friendly and welcoming.
 My concierge checked me in and I asked if it’s possible to get a room upgrade to a suite.
 He went to the back to check with the manager and I got a room upgrade to a freshly remodeled King Suite.
 This was the newest and only remodeled suite they had at the time of my visit.

 With the room keys in my hands, I used the elevators located directly behind me to get up to the 14th floor.
 Basically, it’s the 13th floor but as many buildings in the town, this one doesn’t have a 13th floor.